MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/audit-logs.md

 # Azure Information Protection audit log reference (public preview)

 > [!NOTE]
-> **Are you looking for [Microsoft Information Protection](/microsoft-365/compliance/information-protection)?** The Azure Information Protection unified labeling client is [currently in maintenance mode](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/announcing-aip-unified-labeling-client-maintenance-mode-and/ba-p/3043613).
-We recommend enabling Microsoft Information Protection's built-in labeling for your Office 365 applications.
+> **Are you looking for [Microsoft Purview Information Protection](/microsoft-365/compliance/information-protection)?** The Azure Information Protection unified labeling client is [currently in maintenance mode](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/announcing-aip-unified-labeling-client-maintenance-mode-and/ba-p/3043613).
+We recommend enabling Microsoft Purview Information Protection's built-in labeling for your Office 365 applications.
 [Learn more](/microsoft-365/compliance/sensitivity-labels#sensitivity-labels-and-azure-information-protection).
 >
 > As of **March 18, 2022**, we are sunsetting the AIP audit log and analytics, with a full retirement date of **September 31, 2022**.
 For more information, see [Removed and retired services](removed-sunset-services.md).
 >